scitools-classroom/scipy-2018-cartopy-tutorial/README.md

 This is mostly because there are a number of non-trivial (non-python) packages that need to be installed.
 These are the kinds of packages that a tool like conda was designed for.

+## conda environment file

+The conda environment under which the tutorial was originally written is available in ``env-exports/${platform}.txt``.
+This may be useful in ascertaining specific dependency versions were used when developing.

+These were produced with ``conda list --explicit > env-exports/${platform}.txt``.